cfpb/design-system/docs/components/links.md

           <p>Here's the <a href="#">default link style</a>.
 Here is the <a href="#" class="hover">hover link style</a>.
 Voila the <a href="#" class="focus">focused link style</a>.
 Ecco the <a href="#" class="active">active link style</a>.
 We’ve all been to the <a href="#" class="visited">visited link style</a>.</p>
-        variation_description: Inline links (e.g., within a paragraph) should be regular weight.
-Specifically, links that appear in body text, link lists, or definitions (a child of a `p`, `li`, or `dd`) are automatically underlined.
+        variation_description: Inline links that appear in body text, link lists, or definitions (a child of a `p`, `li`, or `dd`) are automatically underlined and regular weight.
         variation_name: Inline links
         variation_implementation: "Links within a `nav` element are not underlined.
 To enable underlines elsewhere, simply add a `border-bottom-width: 1px`;